Executor

 Code files:

-The timer is a tool provided by the executor for periodically executing tasks.
-You can create a timer based on an executor and specify its execution interval.
+A timer is a tool provided by the executor for scheduling tasks at fixed intervals.
+You can create a timer based on an executor and specify the execution period.

-interface to create a timer and specify its execution interval and task.
+Use the `aimrt::executor::CreateTimer` interface to create a timer and specify its execution period and task.
 The function declaration is as follows:

 namespace aimrt::executor {